26th ADVANCED COURSE OF VACCINOLOGY

 PARALLEL WORKING GROUP SESSIONS

-The six proposed working group activities grouped in two separate parallel sessions will be highly interactive and foster an exchange of views.
+The six proposed working group activities will be highly interactive and foster an exchange of views.
+During the parallel sessions, students will be able to choose and attend two of the working group activities offered.
+(2 sessions of 45 mn each).

 Through case-studies and an interactive session building on the experience, expertise and perceptions of the entire group, participants will after the workshop be able to: